How your Personal Hygiene And Mental Health Effect One Another

 The primary cause of bad hygiene habits is unconscious movements, like putting your finger in your mouth.
 In other words, it’s the things you do without thought that lead to bad hygiene.

-Surprisingly, research suggests meditation may be the best way to improve both mental and physical hygiene, because it helps us to weed-out the unconscious movements that cause bad hygiene.
+Surprisingly, research suggests meditation may be the best way to improve both personal hygiene and mental health, because it helps us to weed-out the unconscious movements that cause bad hygiene.